paduagroup/pol_openmm/build-openmm.md

 The Jean Zay machine has V100 cards, so the recipe for the PSMN may well work there.
 I don't know what CUDA version they have.

-## Compilation of OpenMM
+## Compilation of OpenMM on the PSMN

 1. Install `miniconda3`, with `numpy` and not much else, since the PSMN machines already have most of the tools needed by OpenMM (`SWIG`, `Doxygen`, etc.) This will provide a local python installation for OpenMM.
 Activate `conda` if not by default:

         conda activate

+    The version of `cmake` on the PSMN is too old for OpenMM 7.6, so install `cmake` also under `conda`.

-2. Download the OpenMM source code from https://github.com/openmm/openmm/releases/tag/7.5.0 and expand into a `src` dir; create a `build` dir.
+2. Download the OpenMM source code from https://github.com/openmm/openmm/releases/tag/7.6.0 and expand into a `src` dir; create a `build` dir.

         mkdir ~/src
         cd ~/src
-        tar xzvf openmm-7.5.0.tar.gz
+        tar xzvf openmm-7.6.0.tar.gz
         mkdir build_openmm
         cd build_openmm